gohdan/Kshema/README.md

 === Install ===

-1. Copy all files to web server.
+* Copy all files to web server (containing directory must be writable to web server)

-2. Copy themes/default to your own theme (for example, themes/sample).

-3. Change themes/sample/db_config.php according to your hosting parameters.

-4. In config.php change include to your own theme.

-5. Go to /base/install .
-It will create some necessary tables and admin account.
-Take the password it will gave to you, login value is the value of $config['base']['admin_email']
+* Go to /setup/, fill the form, it will write necessary config files to /config/